Geospatial Data Science in Python

 # some parameters to start with

-= 100 # in meters
+eps = 100 # in meters

-eps = 50
+min_samples = 50

-= dbscan(coords[["x", "y"]], eps=eps, min_samples=min_samples) cores, labels
+cores, labels = dbscan(coords[["x", "y"]], eps=eps, min_samples=min_samples)

-contains the indices of each point which is classified as a core.
+The function returns two objects, which we call cores and labels. cores contains the indices of each point which is classified as a core.

 # The first 5 elements